UCL-simulacrum/EDA/README.md

 ```

 * Download and unzip the simulacrum dataset.
 If your operating system is macOS and wget is not installed, you can install it by ```brew install wget``` which uses the [Homebrew](https://brew.sh) package manager for macOS.
+* Note that by specifiying a directory in the unzip function with the -d option, unzip will unpack the contents into that directory.
 ```
 wget https://simulacrum.healthdatainsight.org.uk/releases/simulacrum_release_v1.1.0.zip
 unzip simulacrum_release_v1.1.0.zip